 Distance from New Orleans: 28 miles

 St. John the Baptist Parish’s Andouille Fest returns this October to LaPlace, LA.
 Here you’ll find all the hallmarks of a Louisiana festival: great food, great music, arts and crafts, and more, including a second line parade and a five- and two-mile run.
-Don’t miss your chance to see Partners-N-Crime, Sean Ardoin, Amanda Shaw, and more in concert, plus all the cuisine centered around the festival’s namesake.
+Don’t miss your chance to have a smokin’ good time and try all the cuisine centered around the festival’s namesake.

 Madisonville Wooden Boat Festival